Feel-ix-343/markdown-oxide/README.md

 <meta name="google-site-verification" content="YWllrHxS71HepBAFJqguFgFjDXHZ7rAIeSUzJTPW91o" />

 # Markdown Oxide

-Obsidian Language Server: Obsidian-flavored-markdown language server Implementing obsidian PKM features (and possibly more) in the form of a language server allows us to use these features in our favorite text editors (neovim or vscode!) and reuse other lsp related plugins (like Telescope, outline, and builtin lsp support)
+Implementing obsidian PKM features (and possibly more) in the form of a language server allows us to use these features in our favorite text editors and reuse other lsp related plugins (like Telescope, outline, refactoring tools, ...)

-## Testing
+## Usage

 First, compile the plugin.
 Clone the repo and then run `cargo build --release`